 - Fieldwork takes place from 9 am to 5 pm, Monday to Friday.

-- Weekly two-hour laboratory classes are held during the fall term.
+- Weekly four-hour laboratory classes are held during the fall term.
 The schedule will be posted on the Timetable Builder.

 Applicants must read the policy below regarding enrolment in other "S" Term courses with final or deferred exams scheduled during the fieldwork portion of ANT318H5.